meritlabs/lightwallet-stack/packages/bitcore-lib/docs/publickey.md

 ```

 ## Compressed vs Uncompressed
 It's important to note that there are two possible ways to represent a public key.
 The standard is _compressed_ and includes the X value and parity (as represented above in the documentation).
 There is also a longer version that is _uncompressed_ which includes both X and Y values.
-Using this encoding will generate a different merit address, so be careful when selecting the encoding.
+Using this encoding will generate a different Merit address, so be careful when selecting the encoding.

 Example: